bohagenpratt/1924_Project/README.md

 To facilitate comparisons between past and present, workflows for extracting datasets of historical documents using Python are described in the project files.
 Ideally, they provide an additional tool beyond catalog searches to help researchers find resources documenting immigration restrictions.

 ### Workflow
-The general methodology is using the Python requests library to make API calls from archives or libraries that have historical collections relating to immigration restrictions.
+The general methodology is using the Python requests library to make API calls from archives or libraries that have relevant historical collections.
 Then, using the Pandas library to create a dataset, clean the data and analyze it to provide examples of the kinds of insights it can provide.

 **Sources**

-I identified several archives with large collections of digitized historical documents, including the Digital Public Library of America (DPLA) and the National Archives.
+I identified several archives with large collections of digitized historical documents, including the [Digital Public Library of America (DPLA)](https://dp.la/browse-by-topic/immigration-since-1840) and the National Archives.
 Retrieving digitized documents was the focus in the belief that they’d offer richer information for users, such as images, URLs, subject headings and descriptions.

 Given time restrictions and the challenges of learning APIs from different institutions, for now I chose to work only with the DPLA, which has extensive and detailed [documentation for its API](https://pro.dp.la/developers/api-codex).

 **Querying**

-First query used wildcard operators to search for documents about immigration (*or immigrants*) and law.
-Using the API’s temporal searching and pagination functionalities, the initial query was limited to 100 docs between the years 1880 and 1945, covering the periods when most restrictions were created.
+The first query used wildcard operators to search for documents about immigration (*or immigrants*) and law.
+Using the API’s temporal searching and pagination functionalities, the initial query was limited to 100 docs between the years 1880 and 1945, covering the period when most restrictions were created.

-A later version of this query expanded the document limit to 500, which became the dataset used for the analysis described below.
+A later version of this query expanded the document limit to 500, which became the dataset used in the analysis described below.

 ```
 import requests